jeanpommier/ogr2vrt_simple/README.md

 _**You will need the gdal library**_.
 It is not listed in the requirements.txt file, because the installation depends on having the proper libraries already installed on your computer.

 The simplest way:
-- install gdal and libgdal1-dev packages on your computer
+- install gdal, libgdal-dev, python3-dev packages on your computer
 - install pygdal using

         pip install pygdal=="`gdal-config --version`.*"